 Investigations of Paektu have also been undertaken in South Korea:

 So we know if that erupts that the critical hazard will affect China and North Korea, not South Korea, but the volcanic ash will eventually, directly or indirectly, affect Korea, South Korea.
-So we are doing some research on the monitoring, we want to sensing monitoring because we are not allowed to approach the Mountain Baektu in terms of monitoring (scientist 12, Sept 2015)
+So we are doing some research on the monitoring, we want to sensing monitoring because we are not allowed to approach the Mountain Baektu in terms of monitoring (Scientist 12, Sept 2015)

 In 2011, however, the two Koreas did hold a meeting of scientists concerning the volcano.
 An interviewee suggested that there had been plans to hold further meetings, but these did not materialise.
 The geopolitics is largely the cause of sadness on both sides, summed up here:

 Strong countries, powers, they are determined to divide the Korean peninsula.
-It's not by our own we are… we are just forced to be divided. (scientist 31, Aug 2014)
+It's not by our own we are… we are just forced to be divided.
+(Scientist 31, Aug 2014)

-Geopolitics is therefore a constant challenge in managing science around Paektu – both emotively, because of the relevance of Paektu to Korean people across the entire peninsula (Donovan, 2018), and scientifically, because data sharing, close collaboration and effective monitoring are extremely challenging under rapidly evolving circumstances.
+Geopolitics is therefore a constant challenge in managing science around Paektu – both emotively, because of the relevance of Paektu to Korean people across the entire peninsula (Donovan, 2018a), and scientifically, because data sharing, close collaboration and effective monitoring are extremely challenging under rapidly evolving circumstances.